Updated: Where the House and Senate Are on Internal AI

-House Guidance and Initiatives
+House Guidance and Initiatives Over Time

-In April 2023 the House Digital Service (HDS), an innovation hub within the technology department of the House Chief Administrative Office (CAO), announced the launch of an institution-hosted AI working group.
+In April 2023 the House Digital Service (HDS), an innovation hub within the technology department of the House Chief Administrative Officer (CAO), announced the launch of an institution-hosted AI working group.
 This pilot project provided 40 ChatGPT licenses to a bipartisan group of staff to create an information stream of use-case examples and user experience feedback to aid the House’s understanding of how GenAI could be adapted to Hill workflows.

 Senate Guidance and Initiatives